 St. Malachy's Catholic Church ("The Actors' Chapel") - New York City (photo: Steven E. Lawson)

 The church and its people were suffering, and vandalism and theft were weekly occurrences.
 But in 1976, Father George W. Moore was assigned to St. Malachy's and set in motion yet another wave of far-reaching change.
 A pastoral team concept was initiated, which included not only priests and sisters, but also a group of caring men and women of all faiths.
 Their mission was to renew the long tradition of St. Malachy's: ministering to people of the neighborhood and finding the answers to their needs.
 To this end, staff members actively participated in a variety of local and community organizations, including Community Boards 4 & 5, the Mayor's Midtown Citizens Committee, The Broadway Association, the League of American Theaters and Producers, the Theater Development Fund, Actor's Equity, 42nd Street Civic Association, 42nd Street Redevelopment Association and the Clinton Planning Council.

 One of the outstanding accomplishments of their efforts was the 1977 establishment of Encore Community Services to serve the needs of senior citizens.
 Its simple purpose, to improve the quality of life of the elderly living in the Times Square/Clinton/Midtown communities, Encore provides seniors with healthy meals, shopping escorts and social events.
 St. Malachy's has become a well-known voice to our legislators not only on a local level, but city, state and federal levels as well.
-St. Malachy's commitment to the aging population has led to participation in the New York City Department of Aging, Council of Senior Centers and Services, the Clinton Advisory Council on the Aging, the Lower Westside Interagency Council on Aging, and the Boro-wide Interagency Council on the aging.
+St. Malachy's commitment to the aging population has led to participation in the New York City Department of Aging, Council of Senior Centers and Services, the Clinton Advisory Council on the Aging, the Lower Westside Interagency Council on Aging, and the Boro-wide Interagency Council on the Aging.

+St. Malachy's Catholic Church ("The Actors' Chapel") - New York City (photo: Steven E. Lawson)